rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/region_inference/placeholders_and_universes.md

 things to prevent illegal names from leaking out.
 The idea is that we give each inference (existential) variable – whether it be a type or a lifetime – a universe.
 That variable's value can then only reference names visible from that universe.
-So for example is a lifetime variable is created in U0, then it cannot be assigned a value of `!1` or `!2`, because those names are not visible from the universe U0.
+So for example if a lifetime variable is created in U0, then it cannot be assigned a value of `!1` or `!2`, because those names are not visible from the universe U0.